OpenCastle

 Adapters

-The --adapter flag selects which AI CLI to delegate work to:
+The --adapter flag selects which AI CLI to delegate work to.
+Convoys also support per-task adapter overrides and adapter: auto for auto-detection:

 AdapterCLI RequiredInstall